msbisql/sq-data-warehouse-project/README.md

 # Data-warehouse and Analytics Project
-Building a modern data warehouse with Sql Server, including ETL Process, data modelling and analytics
+This project demonstrates a comprehensive datawarehousing and analytics solution, from building a modern data warehouse to generate actionable insights.
+Designed as a portfolio project, highlights industry best practices in data engineering and analytics